Ping Advanced Identity Cloud

 - Adding risk-based login protection to consumer sites and apps

-- Flagging potential risk during account maintenance events such as password, phone number, or email changes
+- Flagging potential risk during account maintenance events such as password or email changes

-- Detecting known-compromised credentials before an attacker reaches MFA or session creation
+- Detecting credentials with confirmed exposure before an attacker reaches MFA or session creation

 - Sending automated alerts to fraud teams, internal security, or SOC for account takeover attempts